bart6114/my-bear-mcp-server/README.md

 ### open_tag

 Show all the notes which have a selected tag in Bear.
+Due to the x-callback-url data retrieval limitation, the notes with the specified tag will be shown in the Bear app, but the results cannot be returned to the MCP server.

 ```json
 {